Skip to main content

 The MQTT protocol is similar.
 It requires a client to create an authorized MQTT connection before publishing and subscribing to topics.

-An MQ session contains information about a client's subscriptions, settings, and queue position of each topic to which the client is subscribed.
+An MQ session is stateful and contains information about a client's settings, subscriptions, published topics, and queue position of each topic to which the client is subscribed.
 The FairCom MQ engine stores this information and retrieves it when a client connects.

 The MQTT protocol is stateful and exclusive.
-If an authorized client uses the same client identifier as another connected client, the MQTT broker connects the new client and disconnects the existing client.
+If an authorized client uses the same client identifier as another connected client, an MQTT broker connects the new client and disconnects the existing client.

-When you omit "clientName", the "createMqttSession" action generates and returns a unique client name.
-You should persist and reuse generated client names to avoid polluting the MQTT broker with abandoned sessions.
+When you omit "clientName", the "createMqApiSession" action generates and returns a unique client name.
+You should save and use each generated client name to avoid polluting the MQ engine with abandoned sessions.
+You can use the "deleteMqSession" action to remove abandoned sessions.